Paw Patrol

-PAW Patrol is a Canadian computer-animated children's television series created by Keith Chapman and produced by Spin Master Entertainment, with animation provided by Guru Studio.
+Paw Patrol (stylized as PAW Patrol) is a Canadian children's animated television series created by Keith Chapman and produced by Spin Master Entertainment, with animation provided by Guru Studio.
 In Canada, the series is primarily broadcast on TVOntario as part of the TVOKids programing block.
 TVO first ran previews of the show in August 2013.
-The series premiered on Nickelodeon in the United States on August 12, 2013.
+The series premiered on Nickelodeon's Nick Jr. in the United States on August 12, 2013.

-The series focuses on a young boy named Ryder who leads a crew of search and rescue dogs that call themselves the PAW Patrol.
+The series focuses on a young boy named Ryder who leads a crew of search and rescue dogs that call themselves the Paw Patrol.
 They work together on missions to protect the shoreside community of Adventure Bay and surrounding areas.
 Each dog has a specific set of skills based on emergency services professions, such as a firefighter, a police officer, and an aviation pilot.
-They all reside in doghouses that transform into customized vehicles, or "pupmobiles", for their missions.
-They are also equipped with special hi-tech backpacks called "pup packs" that contain tools relating to the pups' jobs.
+They all reside in doghouses that transform into customized vehicles or "pupmobiles" for their missions.
+They are also equipped with special hi-tech backpacks called "pup packs" that contain tools relating to their respective job.

-Spin Master has developed the show into a media franchise and released an ongoing line of toys based on it.
-PAW Patrol toy sales have generated millions of dollars in revenue for the corporation and increased Spin Master's presence in the preschool toy market.
+Since its debut, the series has developed into a media franchise, generating millions of dollars in revenue from toy sales for Spin Master and has increased the company's presence in the preschool toy market.
+The franchise includes a feature film which released in August 2021, followed by a sequel, The Mighty Movie, on September 29, 2023, another upcoming sequel The Dino Movie, set to be released on July 31, 2026, and a spin-off series based on one of the show's main characters titled Rubble & Crew which premiered in February 2023.
+The show celebrated its 10th anniversary in 2023.
 The show, and its associated products, have received a variety of awards and nominations from associations such as the Academy of Canadian Cinema & Television and the Academy of Television Arts & Sciences.

-On March 24, 2022, the series has been renewed for a tenth season.
-A theatrical feature film, titled PAW Patrol: The Movie, was released on August 20, 2021, with a sequel, PAW Patrol: The Mighty Movie, scheduled to release theatrically on September 29, 2023.
-A spin-off series titled Rubble & Crew premiered in February 2023.
-On February 24, 2023, the series was renewed for an eleventh season to air in spring 2024.
+The series is currently on its twelfth season, which began airing in July 2025.
 In early February 2023, series creator Keith Chapman said in an interview with The Hollywood Reporter magazine that the series could still be on television for another ten years or more.